pavelzw/7circles/skript/script-english.md

 We take a closer look at the Poincaré and Klein models.

-There are however multiple other models, which can be helpful in other contexts.
+There are however multiple other models which can be helpful in other contexts.

 ## Poincaré model i